Ernst Raven

-Back when Texas was an independent republic, Ernst II, Duke of Saxe-Coburg and Gotha had appointed Raven to the position of consul for Texas.
+During the period when Texas was an independent republic, Ernst II, Duke of Saxe-Coburg and Gotha had appointed Raven to the position of consul for Texas.
 He continued that role when Texas joined the United States in 1845.
 He was reappointed to Texas in February 1861, when Texas was again an independent country and before it joined the Confederacy.
 The Duke never appointed him to the Confederacy itself.
 Confederate Secretary of State Judah Benjamin reported to the Confederate Congress, on September 22, 1862 that Raven was the only consul to request permission to act from the Richmond Government: